Table of Contents

 When choosing AI tools for productivity, consider these essential features:

-- Automation: Streamlines repetitive tasks like scheduling or data entry.
+- Automation: Streamlines repetitive tasks like scheduling and data entry.

 - Integration: Connects with tools you already use (e.g., Slack, Google Workspace).